Hindley Manufacturing

 Hindley Manufacturing Company is an ISO 9001-2000 certified, wire-hardware manufacturer located in Cumberland, Rhode Island.
 The company produces a wide range of specially designed wire forms and standard wire hardware parts for number of applications and industries.

-Specific products include Bright Wire and Stainless Steel Hardware, Peg Hooks, Turnbuckles, Storage Hooks, Plumbing Specialties, Cotter Pins, Eyebolts, U-bolts, J-bolts, Screw Eyes & a variety of Hook types.
+Specific products include Bright Wire and Stainless Steel Hardware, Peg hooks, Turnbuckles, Storage hooks, Plumbing Specialties, Cotter pins, Eyebolts, U-bolts, J-bolts, Screw eyes & a variety of hook types.

-In 1897, the company's founder Walter Hindley, automated the manufacture of cotter pins in a small shop near the Blackstone River north of Providence, RI.
-The company originally produced only cotter pins and then plumbing supplies.
+In 1897, the company's founder Walter Hindley, automated the manufacture of Cotter pins in a small shop near the Blackstone River north of Providence, Rhode Island.
+The company originally produced only Cotter pins, but then moved on to plumbing supplies.
 Currently, the company's main focus is on the various wire-hardware products mentioned previously.

 In 1956, the company was relocated to its present-day location in Cumberland.
 The manufacturing facility is still privately owned by the Hindley family and encompasses over 100000 sqft, a few miles from the original plant's location.